About the artist

-Anton Hasell is a sculptor living in Central Victoria exploring the use of both traditional and digital tools in the design of bells, interactive public-space installation, sculpture and printmaking.
-He is best known for the creation of the Federation Bells Carillon in Melbourne and for other public-space artworks in Australia, New Zealand and the USA.
-Through his practice Anton seeks insights into the mysterious and subliminal truths of the Australian landscape whose rhythms operate as a resonant and binding experience linking each of us to our country and to one another.
+Anton Hasell is a sculptor living in Central Victoria exploring the use of traditional and digital tools in the design of bells, interactive public-space installation, sculpture and printmaking.
+He is best known for creating the Federation Bells Carillon in Melbourne and other public-space artworks in Australia, New Zealand and the USA.
+Through his practice, Anton seeks insights into the mysterious and subliminal truths of the Australian landscape, whose rhythms operate as a resonant and binding experience linking each of us to our country and one another.

-Anton Hasell creates new forms that seek to tune into the resonant frequencies of the Australian landscape and to manifest its ambient sonorities.
-Inventing new forms, new sounds and joyful public sites to encourage communal playfulness and shared creativity has resulted in a succinct and exciting body of work promising.
-Anton lives and works in Mia Mia with his partner in a bluestone house they built themselves.
+Anton Hasell creates new forms that seek to tune into the resonant frequencies of the Australian landscape and manifest its ambient sonorities.
+Inventing new forms, new sounds and joyful public sites to encourage communal playfulness and shared creativity has resulted in a concise and exciting body of work promising.
+Anton lives and works in Mia Mia with his partner in a bluestone house they built.

-Twisted Bell was commissioned to provide further opportunity for passers-by to interact with and celebrate the Yarra River.
-The artwork’s surface reflects natural light and the movement of nearby water, whilst its twisting shape evokes the native river eel in motion.
-Twisted Bell is a polished bronze sculpture; when touched by hand, the hollow structure of emits a low, rumbling sound, as if giving voice to its own surrounds.
-The multi-sensory sculpture is an extension of Hasell’s ongoing research into the science and art of bell design.
-Twisted Bell was created to compliment Council’s Yarra River Biodiversity project and provides further opportunity for the community to interact with and celebrate the Yarra River along the river’s edge, near Cremorne Bridge, on the highest use commuting path in the municipality.
+Twisted Bell was commissioned to provide further opportunities for passers-by to interact with and celebrate the Yarra River.
+The artwork's surface reflects natural light and the movement of nearby water whilst its twisting shape evokes the native river eel in motion.
+Twisted Bell is a polished bronze sculpture; When touched by hand, the hollow structure emits a low, rumbling sound, as if giving voice to its surroundings.
+The multi-sensory sculpture is an extension of Hasell's ongoing research into the science and art of bell design.
+Twisted Bell was created to compliment Council's Yarra River Biodiversity project and provides further opportunity for the community to interact with and celebrate the Yarra River along the river’s edge, near Cremorne Bridge, on the highest-use commuting path in the municipality.